stefanovic80/geompy/README.md

 # Usage

-At this stage the interpreter will ask you to choose the size of a Cartesian Plane.
-Say you want a Cartesian Plane with both axes ranging from -10 to 18, with 500 steps.
+Choose the lowest and highest values for the two Cartesian axes.
+Say you want a Cartesian Plane with both axes ranging from -10 to 18, with 500 steps, than type as reported in the following picture

 ![Alt Text](pictures/cartesianPlane.png)